siegeon/magic.lambda.scheduler/README.md

 ## Deleting a task

-Use the **[tasks.delete]** signal to delete a task.
+Use the **[wait.tasks.delete]** signal to delete a task.
 An example can be found below.

 ```
-tasks.delete:task-id
+wait.tasks.delete:task-id
 ```

 Besides from the task ID, the delete task signal doesn't take any arguments.